aljounia/Theoretical_IICR_with_glue_matrices_generator/README.md

 The y value is continued constantly to the right from every x position, i.e. the interval [x[i], x[i+1]) has the value y[i] (see https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.step.html for more information, we use step function with where='post').

 Important scale parameters are in the "scale_params" section:
-+ "N0": Initial population size
++ "N0": Initial population size, number of haploid individuals
 + "generation_time": Generation time of your specie

 General parameters of the plot are found in the "plot_params" section: